Humorous Poems 2

 A further miscellany of humorous poetry by Paul Curtis, English author and Poet in Residence at Peculiar Poetry.
+If you've beginning to wonder what differentiates a humorous from a funny poem, it's a certain cerebral quality, a hint of absurdity and a bit of pot luck.

 A funny poem which combines pantomime with pathos.